E-commerce has grown exponentially in the last few years. It now accounts for around 10 percent of all retail sales in the United States.

 Many people have found success in opening online shops.
 Some use a marketplace like Amazon, while others operate a custom retail website.

 Running any online shop costs money.
 You need to buy inventory, pay for packaging and shipping, and you’ll need to pay yourself for your time.
 Other costs, such as design, web hosting, and even accounting services can add up.
+So you might think of e-commerce startup loan.

 If you want to get into e-commerce, you’re going to need some capital to fund your efforts.
 Our guide will show you how to finance a business for success.
 Here, we’ll explore eight of the most popular types of funding for e-commerce businesses.